-The peak hours of background traffic on typical weekday mornings and afternoons should be analyzed.
+The peak hours of background traffic on typical weekday mornings and afternoons on an average peak season day should be analyzed.
 Other periods may be necessary if the nature of the use generates significant traffic outside of these periods or on weekends.
 Periods may be omitted if evidence is provided that the project generates an insignificant amount of traffic during the peak of the background traffic (eg. School dismissal time typically precedes the afternoon peak hour).